product-science/docs/docs/cloudcost/usage.md

 ## Analyze trace

-The Trace View provides a detailed recording of each user session, capturing all direct and indirect API calls, dependencies, and any parallel indirect calls.
+The Trace View provides a detailed recording of each user session, capturing all direct and indirect API calls, and highlighting any dependencies between them.
 To open a trace, click on the "View session in trace" button of the User Session screen.
 This comprehensive view helps you understand the full context of API interactions and resource usage.